Notes on thermodynamics of Schwarzschild-like bumblebee black hole: Introduction

 \section{Introduction}

 General relativity and standard model of particle physics are two most successful theory which can provide description of the four fundamental interactions in nature.
 However,the pursuit of unification between the two is a very challenging task.
 Even though there are some candidate theory of quantum gravity, testing them in experiments or observations requires to reach the Planck scale ($\sim 10^{19}Gev$) which is far beyond current ability.
 However, there are some signals which may be observed at lower energy scales.
-One important one is the spontaneous breaking of Lorentz symmetry.
+An important one among them is the spontaneous breaking of Lorentz symmetry.

-The spontaneously breaking of Lorentz symmetry can be achieved by allowing the existence of a non-zero expectation value of some tensor field.
-One important model of them is the bumblebee model where a massive vector field couples non-minimally to the gravity sector\cite{Kostelecky:1988zi,Bluhm:2004ep} There are also constructions using Kalb-Ramond tensor field see Ref.\cite{Lessa:2019bgi} and reference therein.
-Previous studies constructed many solutions including stars,black holes and wormholes based on the bumblebee gravity theory\cite{Casana:2017jkc,Ovgun:2018xys,Maluf:2020kgf,Xu:2022frb}.
+The spontaneous breaking of Lorentz symmetry can be achieved by allowing the existence of a non-zero expectation value of some tensor field.
+One important model of them is the bumblebee model where a massive vector field couples non-minimally to the gravity sector \cite{Kostelecky:1988zi,Kostelecky:2003fs,Bluhm:2004ep,Kostelecky:2020hbb}.
+There are also constructions using Kalb-Ramond tensor field see Ref.\cite{Lessa:2019bgi} and reference therein.
+Previous studies constructed many solutions including stars,black holes and wormholes based on the bumblebee gravity theory \cite{Casana:2017jkc,Ovgun:2018xys,Maluf:2020kgf,Xu:2022frb,Filho:2024hri}.
 One simplest solution among them is the static spherically symmetric vacuum solution constructed in Ref.\cite{Casana:2017jkc}, which is called "Schwarzschild-like solution in bumblebee gravity" .
 This solution can be either seen as the exterior of a star or a black hole.
 In this paper, the author focuses on the advance of perihelion and light bending aiming to shed light on its difference between Einstein gravity solution.
-The generalization to rotating case has also been done in \cite{Ding:2019mal}.
-There are also many further works regarding the observable features of the bumblebee vector field \cite{Uniyal:2022xnq,Lambiase:2023zeo,Mangut:2023oxa,Liang:2022gdk,Liang:2022hxd}.
+The generalization to rotating case has also been done in Ref.\cite{Filho:2024hri,Ding:2019mal}.
+There are many further works exploring various aspects of this bumblebee gravity model, such as Ref.\cite{Lambiase:2023zeo,Li:2020dln,Mangut:2023oxa,Vagnozzi:2022moj,Uniyal:2022xnq,Kuang:2022xjp} for shadow and lensing properties of bumblebee black hole, Ref.\cite{Liang:2022gdk,Liang:2022hxd} for gravitational wave properties in bumblebee gravity, Ref.\cite{Gullu:2020qzu} for bumblebee black hole with topological defect and Ref.\cite{Khodadi:2022mzt} for cosmological implications of bumblebee vector field.